 Members of the PPG are not medical professionals and don’t formally represent any group.
 Members try to represent the views of patients generally.

 The PPG is not a forum for complaints.

 What does the PPG do?

 The PPG meets at a minimum every six months.
 PPG meetings are also attended by practice partners and a selection of staff from Giffords Surgery.
 The meetings are an opportunity for joint discussions on issues relating to the Practice.
 These might include offering advice about future service planning or developments at the Practice and raising issues that are concerning patients.

 The PPG also helps with the development of patient information, such as patient data and appointments system etc.

 Members of the PPG also talk to patients about their experiences of the practice and can offer advice where appropriate.

 PPG members may represent patients at other meetings, for example the Clinical Commissioning Group (CCG) and Public Engagement Advisory Group.

 How can I find out more or join the PPG?

 The PPG is always open to new members.
-To find out more contact the surgery or complete our online form.
+To find out more contact the surgery

 The information you supply us will be used lawfully, in accordance with the Data Protection Act 1998.
 The Data Protection Act 1998 gives you the right to know what information is held about you and sets out rules to make sure that this information is handled properly.